dbs700/dbs700.github.io/content/post/2023-01-09-understanding-ai-maturity-level-in-organization-from-zero-to-mlops-hero/index.md

 ### MLOps definition

-The term MLOps can be defined as “the extension of the DevOps methodology to include Machine Learning and Data Science assets as first-class citizens within the DevOps ecology” Source: MLOps SIG.
-[1]
+The term MLOps can be defined as “the extension of the DevOps methodology to include Machine Learning and Data Science assets as first-class citizens within the DevOps ecology” [1]

 While this statement is true, we're still missing few important concepts.
-More detailed explanation were mentioned in "Machine Learning Operations (MLOps): Overview, Definition, and Architecture" paper [2]:
+More detailed explanation was mentioned in "Machine Learning Operations (MLOps): Overview, Definition, and Architecture" paper [2]:

 >MLOps (Machine Learning Operations) is a paradigm, including aspects like best practices, sets of concepts, as well as a development culture when it comes to the end-to-end conceptualization, implementation, monitoring, deployment, and scalability of machine learning products.

 >Most of all, it is an engineering practice that leverages three contributing disciplines: machine learning, software engineering (especially DevOps), and data engineering.
 MLOps is aimed at productionizing machine learning systems by bridging the gap between development (Dev) and operations (Ops).

-Essentially, MLOps aims to facilitate the creation of machine learning products by leveraging these principles: CI/CD automation, workflow orchestration, reproducibility; versioning of data, model, and code; collaboration; continuous ML training and evaluation; ML metadata tracking and logging; continuous monitoring; and feedback loops.
+>Essentially, MLOps aims to facilitate the creation of machine learning products by leveraging these principles: CI/CD automation, workflow orchestration, reproducibility; versioning of data, model, and code; collaboration; continuous ML training and evaluation; ML metadata tracking and logging; continuous monitoring; and feedback loops.

 This is more precise explanation that covers majority of the items from MLOps lifecycle.
-But before starting thinking of MLOps, it's better to review the organization's Data Science/ML/AI maturity level.
+But before starting thinking of MLOps, it's better to review the organization's ML/AI maturity level.

-In Microsoft AI Maturity and organizations Understanding AI maturity paper written by Eric Charran – Chief Architect Data & AI and Steve Sweetman – Director AI Programs, they explained the most important factors and milestones of the company maturity level evolution.
-[3]

-Foundational organizations are focused on understanding the basics of artificial intelligence (AI) and its potential applications.
-They may seek to learn from others in their industry who are already using AI and work to develop systems and processes that support data-driven decision-making.
-At this stage, they may rely more on the experience and instincts of leaders to make decisions, rather than utilizing historical analytical systems.
-In order to successfully adopt AI, foundational organizations should invest in fast, iterative experimentation and work to develop a data-driven culture that empowers their members and fosters a growth mindset.
-They may also consider adopting AI technologies hosted by organizations like Microsoft, which can abstract ownership and operational challenges and allow them to grow into a digital business.

-Approaching organizations are in the process of implementing cultural changes that support data-driven decision-making and empower their employees.
-They are focused on adopting a data culture and using AI to create new business models and streamline operational processes.
-Thanks to their efforts to digitize assets and automate processes, these organizations are ready to consider owning custom AI solutions.
-They have demonstrated the ability to implement solutions through quick iterative sprints and value learning from their efforts.
-They are also prepared to embrace rapid experimentation and invest more in understanding how to implement, monitor, and improve AI over time.

-Aspirational organizations recognize the importance of artificial intelligence (AI) in helping them compete and transform.
-They may be aware of other organizations using AI and are concerned about potential competitive disruption or industry disruption by other competitors.
-These organizations are often on a journey towards digital transformation, working to improve processes and use data to inform their decisions.
-They are focused on shifting their culture to empower employees, which can increase collaboration, generate ideas for optimization, and help to create new business models.
-Aspirational organizations are becoming more comfortable with taking risks and transitioning away from sequential, fixed projects to more iterative projects.

-Mature organizations have fully embraced a culture of lifelong learning and a growth mindset, and are able to easily conduct rapid, iterative experiments.
-They have established strategic initiatives as part of their fully embraced data culture, which helps them translate insights into action.
-These organizations are skilled at recruiting AI creation talent and understand how to apply these resources to multiple AI initiatives at once.
-They also have a strong understanding of how to create digital experiences that are impactful over time and consider ethical perspectives when creating these experiences, asking themselves whether certain AI applications are appropriate or not.

-### Roles: is there such a thing as a Data Scientist?

-At early stages, organization may hire data scientist to tackle all the principles of MLOps.
+At early stages, organization may hire data scientist to tackle all the features of MLOps.
 That means that the person will work not only on hypothesis testing, data exploration, and creating POC, but also do all the engineering tasks like setting up model training infrastructure, model serving component, monitoring component and others.
 In optimistic scenario, this will increase the duration of any project as it requires a lot more time to acompllish all the milestones.
 In a more realistic scenario, employee turnover will be very high as business expectations and the capabilities wouldn't fit together.

+### Roles: is there such a thing as a Data Scientist?

 When we are considering MLOps as team, there are several roles that work together to develop and operate machine learning products: